-But: If, for instance, an alternating current flows through the heart, our natural pump will try to follow the stronger and faster external impulses, which can eventually cause cardiac arrhythmia and ventricular fibrillation.
+However, if, for instance, an alternating current flows through the heart, this natural pump Pump ACES and RUSH: Resuscitation Ultrasound Protocols will try to follow the stronger and faster external impulses.
+This can eventually cause cardiac Cardiac Total Anomalous Pulmonary Venous Return (TAPVR) arrhythmia and ventricular fibrillation Ventricular fibrillation Ventricular fibrillation (VF or V-fib) is a type of ventricular tachyarrhythmia (> 300/min) often preceded by ventricular tachycardia.
+In this arrhythmia, the ventricle beats rapidly and sporadically.
+The ventricular contraction is uncoordinated, leading to a decrease in cardiac output and immediate hemodynamic collapse.
+Ventricular Fibrillation (V-fib).
 The definition of alternating current and the quantities that are used to describe it will be clarified later in this article.

-In order to understand different quantities of electrical engineering, please read the article ‘Electricity I’ in our magazine.
+To understand different terminology used in electrical engineering, please read the article ‘Electricity I.’

-An electric field is the space around a charged particle in which another charged particle experiences a force.
-An electric field can be represented by electric field lines along which an isolated positive charge would move if it were free to do so.
-They run from the positive pole to the negative pole and set each point of the electric field towards the force produced by a positive charge.
+An electric field is a space around a charged particle in which another charged particle experiences a force.
+An electric field can be represented by field lines along which an isolated positive charge would move if it were free to do so.
+These lines run from the positive pole to the negative pole and send each point of the electric field toward the force produced by a positive charge.

 Electric field lines always emit vertically from the surface area of the conductive body.
-They point from positive charges and towards negative charges.
-Depending on the course of the field lines, radial, homogeneous, and inhomogeneous fields are defined.
-Lines of the homogeneous field run parallel with each other and are of equal weight and density.
-If the lines are not parallel, then the field should be defined as inhomogeneous.
+They point from positive charges toward negative charges.
+Depending on the course of the field lines, radial, homogeneous Homogeneous Imaging of the Spleen, and inhomogeneous fields are defined.
+Lines of the homogeneous Homogeneous Imaging of the Spleen field run parallel to each other and are of equal weight and density.
+If the lines are not parallel, then the field would be defined as inhomogeneous.

-Electric field intensity at a point of an electric field is the ratio of the force experienced by a charge at that point and the quantity of that charge.
-It is a vector quantity with the direction of a force.
-The movements of the charge in a homogeneous field require work,
+Electric field intensity (E) at a point of an electric field is the ratio of the force experienced by a charge at that point and the quantity of that charge.
+It is a vector quantity with the direction of a force (F).
+The movements of the charge in a homogeneous Homogeneous Imaging of the Spleen field require work (W):

 W = F * s

-which runs along the electric field lines.
-On the basis of the following equations,
+The charge runs along the electric field lines.
+Based on the following equations,

 E = F / Q